ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 The KDC replies to the Client with a Key Distribution Response containing only the 'pub_keys' parameter, as specified in {{ssec-key-distribution-response}}.
 The payload of this response contains the following field:

-* pub_keys, which contains either:
+* 'pub_keys', which contains either:

   - the public keys of all the members of the group, if the 'get_pub_keys' parameter of the Public Key request was an empty array; or